 Begin contributing regularly

 Treat the amount you're saving like a bill you pay each month.
 Arrange for that amount to be transferred directly into your savings account.
+If you use Servus online banking, try using our digital goal setting tool to help you set your emergency fund goal, fund it regularly and monitor your progress.

 Don’t touch your emergency money